janosh/thesis/thesis.typ

 These corrections could be obtained even without changes to the model by a hybrid workflow that performs a DFT static calculation on the MLFF-relaxed structure to obtain Born effective charges and posthoc apply the resulting non-analytic corrections to the MLFF phonon spectrum.
 Since we are mainly interested in the part of the phonon spectrum the model *can* predict in order to gain an understanding of the fidelity of #mace-mp restorative forces, we did not pursue this more involved workflow.
 However, we hope to soon provide an off-the-shelf implementation of this hybrid workflow compatible with all force fields in `atomate2` @ganose_atomate2_2024 (currently #chgnet, #mace-mp, #m3gnet, GAP, #nequip and #sevennet).
-While MP also provides phonons for several thousand compounds, we do not use those as reference data since MP phonons were calculated with DFPT calculations using PBEsol @perdew_restoring_2008, a functional incompatible with the #mptrj training set.
+Both MP @jain_commentary_2013 and PhononDB @togo_firstprinciples_2023 provide phonons for several thousand compounds, calculated with density functional perturbation theory (DFPT) and frozen phonons, respectively.
-While DFPT and finite displacement harmonic phonons should in principle give comparable results (when run with the same functional), we were unsure how much to rely on that in practice.
+Unfortunately, both databases opted to use the #pbe-sol functional for their phonon calculations, introducing a systematic error when benchmarking models trained on PBE data.
+#pbe-sol phonon spectra tend to be slightly stretched compared to PBE, i.e. high frequencies in particular are slightly higher with #pbe-sol due to stiffer bonds.
+As such any underpredictions, especially of the highest frequency modes, cannot be purely attributed to model error.
+However, the error contribution from systematic differences between PBE forces seen during training and #pbe-sol forces giving rise to the reference phonon spectra is likely small.
+While DFPT and the frozen phonon method using the same flavor of DFT should in principle give comparable results, we chose PhononDB as our source of reference data to eliminate another potential source of systematic discrepancy, however minor, between reference data and model predictions.

 === Results
 <sec:phonon-results>